-Following is detailed information that provides answers to some of the most frequently-asked questions from applicants to the LLM program at George Mason School of Law.
+Following is detailed information that provides answers to some of the most frequently-asked questions from applicants to the LLM program at Antonin Scalia Law School, George Mason University.
 We encourage all potential applicants to review materials on this page prior to contacting our office with questions.
-All of the most commonly asked questions about admission are found here.

 - Can you tell me about your law school and LLM application process?